manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

   }
 }
 ```
 This example extends `Shy` to nominally implement `Hello` _and_ provides the `Hello` implementation.
-Note
+Note the `abstract`
-the abstract modifier on the extension class.
-This is necessary because it doesn't really implement the
+modifier.
+This is necessary because the extension class can't really implement the interface with static methods, but
-interface, the extended class does.
+the extensions result in the extended class logically implementing the interface.

-You can also use extension interfaces to extract interfaces from classes you don't
+>You can also use extension interfaces to *extract* interfaces from classes you don't control to, say, expose a safer
-control.
-For example, if you want to provide an immutable view of a collection class
-such as `java.util.List`, you could use extension interfaces to extract immutable and
-mutable interfaces from the class.
-As such your code is better suited to confine
-`List` operations on otherwise fully mutable lists.
+> API.

 ## Extension Libraries